I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 A simple weight-carrying hitch is a free pivot point.
 And in the same way that one person rises if someone else sits on the opposite end of a teeter-totter, so the tongue weight of the camper on the hitch causes the front end of the tow vehicle to rise into the air.

 A weight-distribution hitch acts as an extended lever and fulcrum.
-It binds the connection, transforming it from a freely rotating pivot to a semi-locked bridge.
+It binds the connection, transforming it from a freely rotating pivot to a semi-locked bridge under spring tension.
+It applies a moment at the connection which reduces the vertical force at the hitch and redistributes that weight to the other axles of the trailer and tow vehicle.

 Here’s the simplest way I can explain it.